 It is coming: A city bus which is fueled by formic acid.

-and the VDL – a student team at the Technical University of Eindhoven (TU / e) are developing the world’s first city bus that runs on formic acid.
-This year, the bus will be operational.
-Team Fast Read More
+VDL and the Team Fast – a student team at the Technical University of Eindhoven (TU / e) are developing the world’s first city bus that runs on formic acid.
+The bus is already operational.
+Read More

 ‘Climate Change’ is hot this year.